OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ![Imported Core](img/imported-core.png)

-Take a moment to to browser through all of the endpoints that have been loaded into Postman.
+Take a moment to browser through all the endpoints that have been loaded into Postman.
 This is the entire content of what you saw in the Swagger UI.
 There are a couple of issues with using these endpoints directly, but they can serve as a very good starting point with a little modification.

+Consider the issues below.
+You do not need to perform these actions now.
+Just become familiar with the issues and the location to change the settings.

 - For some reason Postman imports these with all of the query parameters turned on and filled out with bogus sample values.
 You will need to turn these off by unchecking the boxes.
+See the example that follows.
 - The body is assumed to be application/x-www-form-urlencoded which means the `Content-type` header needs to be changed to application/json.
-- On the body tab the attributes that need to be encoded as JSON are there, but in order to actually send them you need to switch to `raw` and change the `Text` drop down to `JSON`.
+- On the body tab the attributes that need to be encoded as JSON are there, but in order to send them you need to switch to select the `raw` option and change the `Text` drop down to `JSON`.
 You will need to craft the JSON yourself.
-- Most Safeguard API endpoints actually require authorization so you will need to learn how to create a Safeguard API token and save it in a variable.
-You will learn this later on in this lab.
+- Most Safeguard API endpoints require authorization so you will need to learn how to create a Safeguard API token and save it in a variable.
+You will learn this later in this lab.

 Once you have made changes to a request you can save it back to the imported collection or you can use `Save as` to save it to a different collection.
-You will do this later on in this lab to add to the `Safeguard` collection we created earlier.
+You will do this later in this lab to add to the `Safeguard` collection we created earlier.

 Another thing you will notice about these imported requests is that the URL does not contain an appliance IP address or DNS name.
-Instead it contains the string `{{baseUrl}}`.
+Instead it contains the string `{{baseUrl}}` as shown below.
 This is a variable.

+![Edit Collection](img/edit-collection.png)

 Using such a variable is a really good idea because it allows you to switch the context of the entire collection to call a different appliance just by changing one value.

-![Edit Collection](img/edit-collection.png)

 To see the `baseUrl` variable, select your `v3` collection in the left pane and click on the three dots `...`.
 Select the `Edit` option.
 On the next form click